6 Easy Champagne Cocktails from 9 Simple Ingredients

 Make your New Year’s Eve (or any party) special by peppering it with easy Champagne Cocktails.
-I’ve come up with six easy Champagne Cocktails that together only use nine ingredients.
-You can get everything ready for these drinks with little fuss before the party.
+I’ve come up with six champagne cocktails that together only use nine ingredients.
+You can get everything ready to make all of these drinks with little fuss before the party.
 And once the party begins, let everyone mix away.

 Here are the nine simple ingredients that you’ll need to make these easy champagne cocktails:

 - Frozen cranberries (get a bag or two of fresh ones and stick them in your freezer)

 - Oranges (one recipe, the one I’m giving today, calls for freshly squeezed OJ, which you will use the oranges for.
 But if you want, tack on an extra ingredient to your grocery list and get some store-bought “Not From Concentrate” Pulp-Free OJ.
 It’s nearly as good and will save you a bit of time

 - Orange liqueur (my favorite is Cointreau but you can also use Grand Marnier or Triple Sec)

 - Grenadine (a sweet red syrup sold in most grocery stores.
 Mine is sold near the wine section.
 In our old Toronto grocery store it was sold near the bottled water where there was a selection of syrups for adding to drinks).